 Drucker’s Most Important Lesson

-I love reading about Drucker, because he was a common-sense visionary, and his ideas are timeless.
+We enjoy reading about Drucker, because he was a common-sense visionary, and his ideas are timeless.
 Cohen has many articles and books about Drucker.
-Take a peek at some of Drucker’s ideas, and I am sure you will find something that you can apply this very day.
+Take a peek at some of Drucker’s ideas, and we are sure you will find something that you can apply this very day.